-Long distance running can feel like slow-torture for many, that’s the reason HIIT training came into existence.
+If long-distance running feels like slow-torture to you then you should consider shifting to HIIT workout on the treadmill.
 High-intensity interval training is an excellent way to burn more calories in a short duration of time.

 Solution?
 Having a treadmill at home.

-A home treadmill can help you workout daily without being worried about the harsh weather.
+A home treadmill can help you stay regular with your daily workouts without being worried about the harsh weather.

 Before you jump on your treadmill for the HIIT workout, It’s essential to find your sweet spot for the HIIT workout.
 Here are some practical tips.

-- As the name suggests, you need to keep your intensity high, but you need to find the right speed and incline settings for sustaining that high-intensity workout.
+- As the name suggests, you need to keep your intensity high, but you need to find the right speed and incline settings to support high-intensity workout.